Parallels/prl-devops-service/docs/docs/devops/getting-started/configuration.md

 | SECURITY_PASSWORD_REQUIRE_NUMBER       | Specifies whether the password should require at least one number              | true          |
 | SECURITY_PASSWORD_REQUIRE_SPECIAL_CHAR | Specifies whether the password should require at least one special character   | true          |
 | SECURITY_PASSWORD_SALT_PASSWORD        | Specifies whether the password should be salted                                | true          |

+### Job inactivity timeout

+Set `GHOST_JOB_TIMEOUT_MINUTES=30` in the service environment to allow 30 minutes without job updates before marking a pending or running job as failed.
+Configure this on both the orchestrator and the hosts, then restart the services.
+The default is 5 minutes; missing, invalid, nonpositive, or excessively large values use the default.

+This is an inactivity threshold, not a limit on total VM creation time.
+The checker runs every 5 seconds.
+A timeout publishes a failed job update with the threshold and last update timestamp in both `error` and `message`.
+It does not stop the host operation, so check the VM status before retrying.
+If a host completes successfully but the orchestrator times out, check the host's WebSocket event connection.

 ### Brute Force Protection